rileydadair/todos-api-demo/README.md

-# FrontEnd Masters: Serverless with AWS Lambda
+# Serverless with AWS Lambda

 Simple todos API using Serverless with AWS Lambda